paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 (misc_5_4_1)=
 ### Standard model for generic miscellaneous items

-A “generic” {term}`MISCELLANEOUS ITEM` is an item classified as “miscellaneous” (refer to the definition provided at the beginning of this chapter) AND for which a reliability model based on IOR is defined as a reference in this Current document (see {numref}`misc_5_1`).
+A “generic” {term}`miscellaneous item <Miscellaneous item>` is an item classified as “miscellaneous” (refer to the definition provided at the beginning of this chapter) AND for which a reliability model based on IOR is defined as a reference in this Current document (see {numref}`misc_5_1`).

 The reliability model is either